harmony-one/oneAnchor/README.md

 ### Current Status

+#### May 19, 2022

+Based on current event this repo has been deprecated

 #### May 02, 2022

 - Contracts and servers ready for auditing, process will take a few weeks, but they should be ready for open beta before the end of the month.
 We'll be in private beta until all the security audits are complete.